Chillyzz/Ontology-and-knowledge-base-construction/Operators/Geometry_operator.md

 3. volume of : ({-,-}) -> [0, +∞)

 4. lenght of : ({-,-}) -> (0, +∞)
-   (the sum of the lengths of Polynomial or the perimeter is also this one)
+   (the sum of the lengths of Polynomial or the perimeter or Circumference of circle is also this one)

 ### Angle 角度
 1. the degree of angle : (Angle) -> [0, 180°]